BVLC/caffe/docs/tutorial/layers.md

 But in this context, the distinguishing characteristic of an image is its spatial structure: usually an image has some non-trivial height $h > 1$ and width $w > 1$.
 This 2D geometry naturally lends itself to certain decisions about how to process the input.
 In particular, most of the vision layers work by applying a particular operation to some region of the input to produce a corresponding region of the output.
-In contrast, other layers (with few exceptions) ignore the spatial structure of the input, treating it as "one big vector" with dimension $$ c h w $$.
+In contrast, other layers (with few exceptions) ignore the spatial structure of the input, effectively treating it as "one big vector" with dimension $$ c h w $$.

 #### Convolution